PedroVerde1973/Plot_Data_001/README.md

-# Python package designed to open a file, and then extract, format and plot the data.
+# Python package for data plotting.

 The input data file (plenty.data) contains a single field.
 Each row contains 11 comma-delimited values.